 The coefficient values indicate that the magnitude of IO's influence on earnings management is -0.02 when moderated by the bonus manager.
 This means that if incentive bonus manager as moderated by the bonus manager increases by 1%, earnings management decreases by 0.02%.
 The tests demonstrate the magnitude of the sig value.
 The hypothesis is accepted when the IO moderated by the bonus manager is 0.20 > 0.05 (alpha 5%).
-As a result, at the 95% confidence level, it can be concluded that the manager's bonus has no effect on the effect of IO on earnings management.
+As a result, at the 95% confidence level, It is evident that the manager's incentive has no bearing on the management of IO's impact on profitability.